NeptuneMagicSauce/CatPi/README.md

   test screen saver shuts off screen: can it be waken up with a touch? yes can we control the screen brigthness in-app? yes
+- screen saver:
+  detect even if it hits a child widget remove debug print in ScreenBrightness::setIsOn()